awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

 Run the installer with arguments that specify the following actions:
 + Install from a partial configuration file that specifies to use the fleet provisioning plugin to provision AWS resources\.
 The AWS IoT Greengrass Core software uses a configuration file that specifies the configuration of every Greengrass component on the device\.
 The installer creates a complete configuration file from the partial configuration file that you provide and the AWS resources that the fleet provisioning plugin creates\.
 + <a name="install-argument-component-default-user"></a>Specify to use the `ggc_user` system user to run software components on the core device\.
 On Linux devices, this command also specifies to use the `ggc_group` system group, and the installer creates the system user and group for you\.
-+ <a name="install-argument-system-service"></a>Set up the AWS IoT Greengrass Core software as a system service that runs as boot\.
++ <a name="install-argument-system-service"></a>Set up the AWS IoT Greengrass Core software as a system service that runs at boot\.
 On Linux devices, this requires the [Systemd](https://en.wikipedia.org/wiki/Systemd) init system\.
+**Important**  <a name="windows-system-service-requirement-important-note"></a>
+On Windows core devices, you must set up the AWS IoT Greengrass Core software as a system service\.

 For more information about the arguments that you can specify, see [Installer arguments](configure-installer.md)\.